 How do I read the QIP?

-A document that provides an overview or narrative of a QIP, highlighting some of the key priorities for the year.
+1) A narrative document that provides a brief overview of a CCAC's QIP, highlighting some of the key priorities for the year.

-A work plan or spreadsheet that includes the quality improvement targets and initiatives.
+2) A work plan or spreadsheet that includes the CCAC's quality improvement targets and initiatives.

-For more information about Quality Improvement Plans or the Quality Improvement Plan Process, we encourage you to read our
+If you would like to learn more about Quality Improvement Plans or the Quality Improvement Plan Process, we encourage you to read our

 QIP Frequently Asked Questions or our